Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Camp on Koko Falls portage 2025-08-13 07:53](./attachments/202508130753-000.jpeg "Camp on Koko Falls portage 2025-08-13 07:53")

-### 2025-08-13T20:25:34-05:00 (48.38173, -91.30458) 1325 feet
+### 2025-08-13T20:25:34-05:00 (48.38173, -91.30458) 1325 feet Camp on Kawnipi Lake

 We were out of camp by 9:15 and done with the portage by 10:00.

 ![Royce likely on downstream end of Koko Falls portage](./attachments/202508131109-001.jpeg "Royce likely on downstream end of Koko Falls portage 2025-08-13 11:09")

 At the end of the portage, we meet Bob and Janice, formally of Calgary.
-They were camped before the portage.
-She told us that, when they saw us paddle to the portage in half-light, they thought we were a couple of hard-core guys who trying to race through the Hunters Island loop.
-We explained that we were only racing against the light because we had screwed up.
+They were the couple we saw camped last night, before this portage.
+Janice told us that, when they saw us start the portage in the half-light, they thought we must be a couple of hard-core guys who were trying to race through the Hunters Island loop.
+I explained that we were racing, but only against the light, and only because we had screwed up.

 We chat for a bit.
 Bob is recently recovered from an ankle replacement and said that he is happy with the results.
 It must be pretty good&mdash;he's carrying packs on rough ground.
-Janet told me is was 76 and that Bob is &ldquo;much older&rdquo;.
-They were carrying less than us: two medium sized rubber packs with hip belts, one small food barrel with harness, and a Souris River 17 canoe.
+Janet said she is 76 and that Bob is &ldquo;much older&rdquo;.

-Their food barrel looked to be about the size of those that we carry (i.e., smaller than the usual).
-Because of the harness, it's weight is further away from the body and less well balanced.
-They are shopping for a lighter canoe to make it easier from them to continue doing these trips.
-To give him a break, I carried Bob's personal pack on top of our food pack.
-When we left them, they were looking at the rapids after the falls.
-They had decided to run them them without gear in their canoe and were discussing details.
+Because they're about ten years older than us and are still making these trips, I was keenly interested in their gear.
+I didn't ask how many days they had packed for, but their load was a lot lighter.

+They carried two medium sized rubber packs with hip belts, each of which is smaller than the rubber pack that Royce and I are sharing.
+I suspect the total volume of their two packs is only a little more than our shared pack, but that likely means that each person is carrying less weight.
+I'm sure the hip belt helps too.
+Their food pack is a single barrel which is about the size of one of the two that we carry.
+Their barrel is rigged in a harness which puts its weight further away from the body, which I don't like&mdash;at all.
+Finally, each of them has a PFD and a paddle (and I didn't see a spare paddle).
+They use a Souris River 17' canoe, which, if memory serves, is about the weight of our MN2.
+They are shopping for a lighter canoe to make it easier for them to continue making these trips.

+I can't believe that all they had, but that's all I noted&mdash;would've loved to have done a pack dump with them.

+To give Bob a break, I carried his personal pack on top of our food pack.
+They were a pleasure to chat with and gave hope to both Royce and me that, in 10 years, we might still be on a trail like this.

+When we left them, they were looking at the rapids downstream of the falls and were discussing details of how to run them.
 I gather they did not think the rapids would be particularly challenging.
-They were a pleasure to chat with and gave us both hope that we might be on a trail like this in 10 years.

 The only the other party we saw yesterday was a young man in a solo canoe on Kawnipi Lake.
 He was traveling the opposite direction.

 We're now back on the Fisher maps that Royce brought.
-The way the maps are segmented, we needed a small area from one map and he had decided not to bring it.
+The way the maps are divided, we needed a small area from one map and he had decided not to bring it.
 Wish he had&mdash;scrolling around on the tiny GPS screen isn't fun.

-As noted other years, the campsite locations on the Fisher maps are not very reliable.
+As I've noted other years, the campsite locations on the Fisher maps are not very reliable.
 For example, we found one site across the bay from where we are.
 It had not been used in a long time.
 The put-in was horrible&mdash;rocks.
 Maybe, if we'd been wearing magic sandals and had been ten years younger, we might've have jumped out on the sloped smooth rock but anything else would have required navigating around underwater obstructions.

 Arrived in camp around 17:00.

-This site has a sand landing and some work has been done to take trees down.
-Not sure why, since we understand that Quetico does not do maintenance of campsites.
-Maybe someone just decided the tree needed to go?
+The landing is sandy, which makes it easy to hop out of the canoe, but makes it difficult to gather un-silted water for the water filter.

+Some trees have been taken down and left.
+We're don't know why&mdash;they don't look to have been window-makers.
+Also, we understood that Quetico does not do campsite maintenance.

 Kawnipi was kind to us and gifted us with swift travels.
-She's a big lake and and we've already covered most of her.
+Itss a big lake and and we've already covered most of it.

 ## 2025-08-14 Day 9: West of Rose Island on Kawnipi Lake to Shelly Lake